Latest posts by Felipe Fonseca (see all)

 Remember, no one likes to be taken as a fool.

-Being honest is one of the pillars of trust and it is fundamental to build a relationship among your audience.
+Being honest is one of the pillars of trust and it is fundamental to build a relationship among with your audience.
 Fans don’t follow their idols just because they did an amazing marketing campaign.
 You need way more than that to keep people returning to your business for years with the same passion.

-3. Give more than your customer expect
+3. Give more than your customer expects

 Being a fan means that you expect more from your favorite brand than just their product itself.